 Mortlach was a lesser known distillery until relatively recently.
 Independents started to bottle it as a single malt and it soon achieved a cult following which Diageo capitalised on to meet customer demand.

 It is the main player in one of Diageo’s 14 key tasting group.
-Producing a meaty flavour previously useful in for blending.
+Producing a meaty flavour useful for blending.

 This is achieved by a unique distillation routine which focusses on producing, retaining and developing the ‘good’ sulphur compounds, while eliminating the bad ones, throughout the process.